 Back many years ago when I created them, I made it a salmon croquette recipe and served the cakes over a salad.
 Soo delicious!

 But then one year during the holiday season, we were throwing our annual Christmas bash, and I needed a finger-food protein to add to my appetizer line-up.
 I already had shrimp cocktail on the menu ‘cause everyone knows you can’t have a holiday party without shrimp.
-I didn’t really want to serve meatballs because I was looking for something a little fancier and on the healthier side.
+I didn’t really want to serve up my low carb turkey meatballs because I was looking for something a little fancier and on the healthier side.

 Then the clouds parted, I saw a bright light, angels started singing (ok that was me)… and one of the best recipe ideas ever popped into my head – Mini Salmon Cakes!!
 Brilliant!!!

 I thought I would take my salmon patty recipe and convert it into little yummy bite-sized salmon bombs!
 And that’s exactly what I did.
-(If you’re wondering that recipe is already on the blog here.)
+(If you’re wondering that recipe is already on the blog – Mini Salmon Cakes, anyone?)

 Why that salmon patty appetizer is amazing: